You've done the therapy. You understand your patterns. Now it's time to resolve them, not manage them for another decade.

 01. This feels really expensive compared to therapy or other programs I’ve tried.
 How do I know it’s worth the investment?

-I’ve built an application process from five years of experience filling containers responsibly.
-Your answers, plus our Fresh Start Session, will help us both determine if this is the right fit.
+I've built an application process from five years of experience filling containers responsibly.
+Your answers, plus your application and our enrollment call give me what I need to assess fit.
 My promise is simple: I will never accept you as a student if another provider or approach would serve you better.

 You do.
 This training is about learning to support yourself.
 CPTSD Medicine is built on the philosophy of ending the era of outsourcing your healing.
 I will care for you, but I am not responsible for you.
 If you need someone else to take responsibility for your healing, or you’re not ready to transition from the therapy mindset to the training mindset, we are not a good fit to work together.